ethyca/fides/docs/fides/docs/cli/apply.md

   <div class="label">DESCRIPTION</div>

   <div class="content">
-    The <code>apply</code> command reads the resource manifest files in <code><i>manifest_dir</i></code> and applies the resources to your server.
+    The <code>apply</code> command reads the resource manifest files that are stored in <code><i>manifest_dir</i></code> and its subdirectories, and applies the resources to your server.
 If a named resource already exists, the resource is completely overwritten with the new description; if it doesn't exist, it's created.
     <p>
-      As the command updates the server, it announces how many resources it has created, updated, and deleted.
+      As it processes the manifests, the command announces how many resources it has created, updated, and deleted.
     </p>
   </div>